greenbone/openvas-scanner/rust/openvasd/README.md

 [tls]
 # the server certificate
-certs = "/etc/openvasd/tls/certs.pem"
+certs = "/etc/openvasd/tls/server.pem"
 # server key
-key = "/var/lib/openvasd/tls/key.pem"
+key = "/var/lib/openvasd/tls/server.rsa"
 # dir that contains client certificates. if there are none than every client is
-# allowed to connect otherwise just the clients that habve the configured
+# allowed to connect otherwise just the clients that have the configured
 # client certificates
-client_certs = "/etc/openvasd/tls/clients"
+client_certs = "/etc/openvasd/tls/client"

 [ospd]
 # path to the unix socket of ospd-openvas